mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 ### LLM + Vector Database: Parsing Challenge

 When using a [vector database](https://gist.github.com/mcminis1/2a2d639932b40d2571c06a3088b4c48c#file-vectordatabase-py) to find the relevant phrases, the HTML parsing and content extraction parts become much more important.
-The `sentence_transformers` models are much more sensitive to noise than the GPT model series.
-And, by the way, if you're not familiar with what a vector database is, no sweat, you can find an explanation [here](https://www.pinecone.io/learn/vector-database/).
+The `sentence_transformers` models from huggingface (and sentence embeddings in general) are much more sensitive truncated sentences than than the GPT LLM series.
+These sentence embedding models are trained to take a sentance and translate it into a sparse vector space based on meaning.
+If a sentence is truncated or malformed, it might lack meaning and the embedding model will struggle to map it to a vector in a meaningful way.
+Meanwhile, a LLM doing summarization can just kind of ignore or guess at bad text and include the parts it does understand.
+By the way, if you're not familiar with what a vector database is, no sweat, you can find a pretty good explanation [here](https://www.pinecone.io/learn/vector-database/).

 Many webpages are off limits to web crawlers and robots.
 My approach to finding good reference material is probably a grey area, and so I'm not going to go into detail here.
 If you're really interested, try reaching out to me via LinkedIn or email.
+It involves generating cookies on my machine and then trying to use those when scraping.

 The best library I've found for pulling text out of a website is [trafilatura](https://trafilatura.readthedocs.io/en/latest/)